Lake Clark and Katmai National Parks

 Many communities in Alaska are completely unreachable except by plane or boat.
 Those of you who read our Kobuk and Great Sand Dunes chapter will recall that our visit to Kotzebue was under similar conditions.
 Lake Clark and Kotzebue are similar in accessibility, but some very key differences make these places very dissimilar.
 There are absolutely NO amenities in Lake Clark unless you are in a lodge.
 No restaurants, no supermarkets, no public restrooms, wifi, nothing!

 We stayed in the Tulchina Adventures campground about one mile from the airport.
 Our stay was $50 per night and this is really the only available camping in the area, but it is really nice.
 They provide small cabins with netting to keep out bugs and all necessary amenities: trash, water, fire-pits, and primitive restrooms.
 The sites were very nicely maintained and private.

 We recommend from our own experience to pack more food than you think you will need.
 We ran out and survived on goldfish crackers from a small fishing supplies shop in a lodge nearby for the remainder of our trip.
 Even with all the craziness we had a fantastic time hiking and taking photos.
-From here a plane to Katmai makes even greater photo opportunities.
-Bears gather here for the salmon spawning and the photos are fantastic.
+From here a plane to Katmai makes even greater photo opportunities we are planning on going to Katmai Next summer 2019.
+Bears gather there for the salmon spawning and the photos are fantastic.